 - Law is a competitive market.
 The experienced lawyers charge more, while the new ones are cheaper.
 Just remember that those with experience are likely able to do a better job.

-- The Kronzek Firm has aided many clients through the divorce process throughout Mid-Michigan.
-We are experienced and approachable, and we are available 24/7 at (517)-886-1000.
+- The Kronzek Firm has aided hundreds of clients through the divorce process throughout Mid-Michigan since the last century.
+We are experienced, respected, trusted, and approachable.
+We are available 24/7 at (517) 886-1000.
 Schedule a free consultation with us to get to know us and see if we would be a good fit for you.